amirmasoudabdol/Bilbo/docs/examples/esther_first_year.md

 ![Maassen's Experiment Design](/examples/figures/Esther_FYP/Esthers_Experiment_Design.png)

 In terms of QRPs, two main methods have been utilized, [Selective Reporting](hacking_strategies/selective-reporting.md), and [Optional Stopping](hacking_strategies/optional-stopping.md).
-While the optional stopping has been applied on both study designs (at most 3 times), the selective reporting can only be applied on the design with 5 conditions.
-Finally, at the end of each simulation, Maassen applied both meta-analytic methods, and publication bias estimators on pools of studies with different sizes, *K*, and reported their performance.
+While the optional stopping has been applied on both study designs (at most 3 times, adding ⅓ ⨉ N new observations), the selective reporting can only be applied on the design with 5 conditions (selecting the outcome with minimum *p*-value).

+Finally, after simulating *K* stduiesstudies, Maassen applied both meta-analytic methods, and publication bias estimators, and reported their performance.

 ## SAM's Configuration